Why do I have a low frame rate?

-In general, if you’re experiencing performance issues, try setting the Rendering Quality slider in the ‘General’ settings tab to a lower value.
+In general, performance issues can be improved by adjusting the Rendering Quality in the ‘General’ settings tab to a lower value.

 This will boost performance by turning off some of the more expensive rendering features.